Combinatorial knot Floer homology and cyclic double branched covers: Invariance of Knot Floer Homology

-\item $\mathbf{Stabilization}$ Consider a row in a grid diagram $G$ of knot $K$, in order to get stabilized grid diagram $H$, we split this row in two and introduce a new column.
-For convenience, label the original diagram so it has decorations ${\lbrace O_i \rbrace }^{i=n+1}_{i=2}$, ${\lbrace X_i \rbrace }^{i=n+1}_{i=2}$.
-We Copy $O_i$ onto one of the new rows and the $X_i$ in the other row.
-Then we add $O_1$ and $X_1$ in the two squares which are the intersections of these two rows with the new column.
-We denote by $\B_1$ (resp. $\B_2$) the left (resp. right) vertical circle.
-We let $\A$ denote the new horizontal circle in $H$ which separates $O_1$ from $X_1$.
-In this way we actually added two consecutive breaks in the knot.
-We call this a stabilization move of the knot $K$.
-For the knot $\widetilde{K}$, we consider the Heegaard diagram $\widetilde{H}$ to be obtained from $\widetilde{G}$ by a stabilization.
-Note that we can consider only certain stabilization moves after combining the previous stabilizations with commutation moves.
-In these reduced stabilization moves the new column is introduced next to $O_i$ or $X_i$.
-There are different type s of stabilization corresponding the different ways of placing the new $X$ and $O$ in the new rows Also there is a similar move where the roles of rows and columns will be interchanged.
+\item $\mathbf{Stabilization/Destabilization}$ Let $G$ be a $n\times n$ grid diagram of the knot $K$.
+We want to add two consecutive breaks in $K$ and introduce a new $(n+1)\times (n+1)$ grid diagram $H$ for $K$.
+Label the decorations of $G$ by ${\lbrace O_i \rbrace }^{i=n+1}_{i=2}$ and ${\lbrace X_i \rbrace }^{i=n+1}_{i=2}$.
+Consider a row with decorations $O_i$ and $X_i$ in the grid diagram $G$, split the row so that it becomes two rows, and introduce a new column somewhere between $O_i$ and $X_i$.
+We copy $O_i$ onto one of the new rows and the $X_i$ in the other row.
+Then we add $O_1$ and $X_1$ in the two squares which are the intersections of these two rows with the new column, such that $O_1$ is in the same row as $X_i$.
+We let $\A_1$ denote the new horizontal circle in $H$ which separates $O_1$ from $X_1$.
+The number of $\B$-circles in $H$ is one more than $G$.
+We denote the $\B$-circle which is just to the left of $O_1$ and $X_1$ by $\B_1$, and the $\B$-circle just to the right of $O_1$ and $X_1$ by $\B_2$.
+We call $H$ a stabilization of the grid diagram $G$ of $K$.
+There is a similar stabilization move where the roles of the rows and the columns are interchanged.
+Using commutation moves, we consider only certain stabilization moves where three of $O_1$, $X_1$, $O_i$ and $X_i$ are placed such that they have a corner in common.
+For the knot $\widetilde{K}$, we consider the Heegaard diagram $\widetilde{H}$ to be obtained from $\widetilde{G}$ by stabilization.
+The grid diagram $\t H$ has two $\B$-circles and two $\A$-circles more than $\t G$.
+Destabilization is the reverse of the stabilization move.

+Note that the definition of the complex is invariant if we rotate everything $180^{\circ}$.
+This means that without loss of generality we assume that the $O_1$ is directly above $X_1$.

 \end{enumerate}